Exodus-Privacy/website/content/page/faq.en.md

 Despite this, it was the /e/OS "App Lounge" app store that started making requests to our API, directly from /e/OS smartphones, causing a DDoS of our infrastructure.

 On March 6, 2025, we decided to block requests from /e/OS "App Lounge" clients to relieve our servers.
 Only App Lounge clients are blocked, your address is not banned, and you can still visit the εxodus platform.

+---

+**I'm developing an Android app, why is my name on εxodus?  <a class="anchor" name="gdpr"></a>**

+εxodus analyzes Android apps from the Google Play Store and F-Droid.

+If you have provided your name as the developer of the app, it will be publicly displayed on the app page of the aforementioned stores.
+Also note that if you sign your app with a certificate, the name you provided there will also be publicly displayed.

+All this informations are used by εxodus to verify the origin of the applications and are therefore displayed on the pages of each report.

+You can, of course, send us a request by email to correct or delete your name.
+Please note, however, that if you have not changed your name in the aforementioned locations, it will be displayed again during future analyses of your application.

 <style>
 a.anchor {